robobenklein/robobenklein.github.io/_posts/2018-07-24-whats-wrong-with-my-usb-3-0-hubs.markdown

 Now, I haven't *stressed* this hub by pulling the full 60W yet, but I doubt I will try to considering the track record so far.
 (Even though it does have overcurrent protection, it's an $85 hub and it still works...)

 Hopefully this holds up for more than just these few months, perhaps if it comes back in stock I may really try to push it; potentially ordering a second hub upon survival of such a stress test.

+# Spring 2019 Update

+Wow I really either must be very unlucky or something is very wrong with my USB setup.

+As of recently, that iCONE USB 3.0 hub that I mentioned in the Fall 2018 update has started acting up.
+This time, I'm not as suspicious of the hub as I am the other USB devices connected in my setup.

+When I had everything plugged in as I normally do, occaisonally I'll notice that a device or two just stops responding, and Linux can no longer recognize when it's been unplugged, replugged, or even replugged into an entirely different port like those on the motherboard.

+Since I've had this many issues with USB devices, I'm slimming down my number of devices I keep plugged in at all times to the bare minimum.
+I'm no longer suspicious of the iCONE hub because of how devices still wouldn't show up even after disconnecting it and trying the device in other ports.

+So my latest guess is that one or more of the devices or other integrated hubs on the USB chain are acting up or conflicting in some way.
+Since it's such a nondeterministic occurence, my best bet is just to run different combinations of devices for a few weeks and see if the issue pops up again.

+I would love to have a hardware USB debugger / interceptor, but I don't think the expense is warranted in my case.
+Hopefully the malfunctioning device shows itself in time...